-- The current page, displayed using a specified template layout, or a Content Template (only if you are not using Layouts).
+- The current page, displayed using a Content Template.

 For custom post types, which do not include Pages and Media, you can also select what to display on the archive page for user roles without the read permissions.
 You can choose from the following options for archive pages: